mophan/Python-Missing-Data-Imputation-Regression-kNN-MPL/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project performs the imputation of missing values on the life expectancy dataset using the application of linear regression, k neighbors regression, and MLP regression models in Python with scikit-learn package.
+This project performs the imputation of missing values on the life expectancy dataset using the application of linear regression, kNN regression, and MLP regression models in Python with scikit-learn package.

 <!-- DATA DESCRIPTION -->